 Transferring to another institution

 The rules around moving to a new institution are complicated and depend on what sort of visa you have.
 Students on a Tier 4 or Student visa are not permitted to Transfer internally or externally without first speaking to Visa Compliance or the Visa & International Student Advice Team.

 Changing your registration and deciding to interrupt your studies or withdraw entirely, is big decision and not one to be made without guidance from support from King’s.

-First consider your options and talk them through with a personal tutor, the Advice & Guidance Team, Careers Consultant, parent or friend.
+First consider your options and talk them through with a personal tutor, the Advice Teams, Careers Consultant, parent or friend.
 Ask yourself what you would rather do and if you want to return to the course at a later date.

 You may also wish to consider your long-term career plans and the impact your decision may have on your finances.
-If you are an international student subject to immigration control, it is essential that you contact the Advice & Guidance Team about how withdrawal/interruption affects your visa and right to remain in the UK.
+If you are an international student subject to immigration control, it is essential that you contact the Visa & International Advice Team about how withdrawal/interruption affects your visa and right to remain in the UK.

 Important to know:

 - If you decide to withdraw permanently, you will have to reapply should you wish to return to the university.

 - You talk should through your reasons for leaving the course with relevant support staff before you leave.
 This is to ensure that you are making the right decision for you, and that you are aware of any problems you may have as a consequence of withdrawing or taking a break from your studies.